 If you’ve made it so far, you must understand Ghidra’s key interfaces and be ready to cope with the first CrackMe.
 Start with running the crackme0x0.exe file to see how the program works.
-You will notice that it requests password, assesses the data entered by user and responds with the “Invalid Password!” message where the data entered were incorrect.
+You will notice that it requests a password, assesses the data entered by a user and responds with the “Invalid Password!” message where the data entered were incorrect.

 Let’s perform initial sorting of this binary file by viewing program strings in the “Window -> Defined Strings” window.
 You will see part of the text displayed in the command line.
 Let’s discuss the part of assembly that refers to “Password”.
 Double-click the “Password” entry in the “Defined Strings” window and you will be taken to the section where the text is stored in the program.